FAQs

 Technology

-• Group Purchasing: We don’t receive a significant discount so ask each student to purchase on their own.
+• We do not receive a significant discount with group purchasing, so we ask each student to purchase their own device.

-• See this page for more details about registering your device.
-An email with instructions will go out in August.
+• For details about registering your device, click here.
+An email with instructions will also go out in August.

 Additional Information